singnet/das-query-engine/docs/DAS-Overview.md

 1. To create a DAS server which is supposed to contain a knowledge base and provide it to many remote clients (somehow like a DBMS).
-2. To instantiate a DAS in a Python program which can store a smaller local knowledge base and can, optionally, connect to a remote DAS server, exposing its contents to the local program.
+2. To instantiate a DAS in a Python program which can store a smaller local knowledge base and can, optionally, connect to one or more remote DAS servers, exposing their contents to the local program.
 In this case, the local knowledge base can store its contents in RAM or can use a DB backend to persist it.

 <img src="assets/components.jpg" width="900"/>